-FC Barcelona: Visca Barca!
+FC Barcelona: Visca Barça!

-Ask a Barcelona local about the sacred Sardana dance of Catalonia and he will probably shrug his shoulders disinterestedly.
-Inquire about his opinion on Gaudi and he will no doubt stifle a yawn.
-But start a conversation about his beloved Barcelona Football Club and the chances are (providing you don’t support Real Madrid) that this previously laconic fellow will take great pleasure bending your ear about the magnificent skills of Messi, Iniesta, Xavi et al. whilst recounting the scores of epic victories and glistening trophies sitting in the team cabinet.
+Ask any local about the sacred Sardana dance of Catalonia and they will probably shrug their shoulders disinterestedly.
+Inquire about their opinion on Gaudi and they will no doubt stifle a yawn.
+But start a conversation about their beloved Barcelona Football Club and the chances are (providing you don’t support Real Madrid) that this previously laconic soul will take great pleasure bending your ear about the magnificent skills of Messi, Iniesta, Xavi et al. whilst recounting the scores of epic victories and glistening trophies sitting in the team cabinet.

-Football is something of a national religion in Catalonia (even more so than in the rest of Spain) and come match day all the bars, pubs, cafes and restaurants in Barcelona will be showing the big game – and what’s more they’ll all be packed to the rafters with football fans shouting Visca Barca!, and singing the Cant del Barca, the football club’s famous anthem at the top of their lungs.
+Football is something of a national religion in Catalonia (even more so than in the rest of Spain) and come match day all the bars, pubs, cafes and restaurants in Barcelona will be showing the big game – and what’s more they’ll all be packed to the rafters with football fans shouting Visca Barça!, and singing the Cant del Barça, the football club’s famous anthem at the top of their lungs.

 History of Barcelona Football Club

 Difficult years followed under the Riviera Republic and Spanish Civil War, and when Franco emerged as dictator in 1939 things got worse for the club.
 Franco was determined to suppress Catalan nationalism and the team were forced to change their name from the Catalan ‘Futbol Club Barcelona’, to the Spanish ‘Club de Futbol Barcelona’ and remove the Catalan flag from their crest.
 Minor changes but a major insult to Catalan pride and identity!
 Although the club continued to do well during the Franco era it was always overshadowed by the state-backed Real Madrid CF, whose riches bought them both domestic and European success and made them the most successful club on the continent.

-With Franco’s power on the wane, a new era dawned for Barcelona led by the mercurial Johan Cruyff, who signed for Barca in 1973, despite overtures from Real Madrid.
+With Franco’s power on the wane, a new era dawned for Barcelona led by the mercurial Johan Cruyff, who signed for Barça in 1973, despite overtures from Real Madrid.
 Cruyff won instant cult status in Catalonia when he told the international press he would never play for a team associated with Franco.
 The Dutchman immediately led the club to its first league title since 1960 and won European Player of the Year into the bargain.

-With players like Luis Figo, Patrick Kluivert, Luis Enrique and Rivaldo gracing the grass of Camp Nou, Barca was able to considerably add to its trophy cabinet in the late 90s and with the appointment of Frank Rijkaard in 2003 the new millenium has also been generous.
-Players of the calibre of Ronaldinho, Deco, Henrik Larsson, Ludovic Giuly helped FC Barcelona win a glut more titles, notably the European Cup in 2005/6 (when the idiotic German goalkeeper Jens Lehmann got himself sent off in the final leaving Arsenal to do battle with just ten men).
+With players like Luis Figo, Patrick Kluivert, Luis Enrique and Rivaldo gracing the grass of Camp Nou, Barça was able to considerably add to its trophy cabinet in the late 90s, and with the appointment of Frank Rijkaard in 2003 the new millennium has also been generous.
+Players of the calibre of Ronaldinho, Deco, Henrik Larsson, Ludovic Giuly helped FC Barcelona win a glut more titles, notably the European Cup in 2005/6 (when German goalkeeper Jens Lehmann got himself sent off in the final, leaving a star-studded Arsenal team to do battle with just ten men).

 FC Barcelona Players and Manager